ClaudiaInSweden/visit-jarbo/README.md

 ## Browser Testing

-Functionality, links, layout and responsiveness was tested with following browsers without any issues:
+Functionality, links, layout, and responsiveness were tested with the following browsers without any issues:

 - Microsoft Edge Version 117.0.2045.47
 - Firefox Version 118.0.1